-With the addition of the optional Remote Level Control (HD-RLC), you can control the volume of one, or both channel pairs of the M400/4 from a location of your choosing.
+With the addition of the optional Remote Level Control (HD-RLC), you can control the volume of the subwoofer channel (Subwoofer Level) or of the entire M500/3 from a location of your choosing.
 This is useful for subwoofer level control, cabin speaker level control, zone volume control or even as a master volume control for the entire system.

 The HD-RLC connects to the jack labeled "Remote Level Control" on the Connection Panel of the amplifier using a standard telephone cable (supplied with the HD-RLC).
-If desired, multiple XD (and HD) amplifiers can be controlled from a single HD-RLC controller using a simple phone line "splitter" and multiple phone cables.
+If desired, multiple M-Series (model years 2010+) and MHD amplifiers can be controlled from a single HD-RLC controller using a simple phone line "splitter" and multiple phone cables.

 When connected to the amplifier, the HD-RLC operates as follows.
-At full counter-clockwise rotation, the audio will mute completely.
+At full counter-clockwise rotation, the audio of the selected channels will mute completely.
 At full clockwise rotation the level will be the same as if the HD-RLC was not connected at all.
 In other words, it operates strictly as a level attenuator.

-"Remote Level Mode" Switch: This switch allows you to assign the operation of the HD-RLC to one, or both pairs of channels.
-In the "All" position, the HD-RLC knob will affect all three channel pairs equally.
-In the "3&4" position, only the level of channels 3 and 4 will be affected by the HD-RLC knob (Channels 1 & 2 will not).
+"Remote Level Mode" Switch: This switch allows you to assign the operation of the HD-RLC to the entire amplifier or only the subwoofer channel.
+In the "All" position, the HD-RLC knob will affect all channels equally.
+In the "Sub Ch." position, only the level of the subwoofer channel will be affected by the HD-RLC knob.